top of page

 Deliver

-To get inspiration for the styling and layout of the advert, I created a mood board.
-This helped me visually communicate my ideas and inspired me when I made the advert.
+Creating a mood board helped me visually communicate my ideas and inspired me when I made the advert.
 One key takeaway from the inspiration was that it was really important to have a short but eye-catching message to attract users.

 Typography